spacetelescope/jwst/docs/jwst/adaptive_trace_model/arguments.rst

   ``spline_full``, ``spline_used``, ``linear_interp``, and ``spline_residual``,
   respectively.
 The linear interpolation and residual flux files are saved only if oversampling was performed.

+``--maximum_cores``: The number of available cores that will be used for multi-processing in this step.
+The default value is '1', which does not use multi-processing.
+The other options are either an integer, 'quarter', 'half', or 'all'.
+  Note that these fractions refer to the total available cores and on most CPUs these include physical and virtual cores.
+Note that only the spline fitting portion of the code will use multiprocessing.
+The oversampling portion is not affected by this flag.
+Thus the speed up will be less than linear with the number of cores, since only a portion of the code is affected.
+The relative fractional speedup will be largest for cases in which the fit_threshold and slope_limit parameter values, and/or the psf_optimal flag, result in a larger fraction of the image having the spline fit performed.